ThorbenF/DeepLNE/README.md

 DeepLNE class with example usage

-Tutorial to train DeepLNE and use it as a biased CV
+Tutorial for training DeepLNE and use it as a biased CV (Particle in Muller-Brown potential)

 All figures of main text and SI
 All analysis scripts needed to reproduce results published in this study